The Mating Mind (2000) is an evolutionary psychology text in which Geoffrey Miller, the author, lays out a novel theory for the human mind evolution.

 - Randomness doesn’t have to look random

-When discussing runaway selection of the human mind, Miller seems to expect randomness to “look” random.
+When discussing runaway selection of the human mind, the author seems to expect randomness to “look” random.

 But randomness can equally look neatly organized, especially when we’re talking about a few bursts only (on “random bias” see more with Taleb, Kahnemann and Thaler).